teaxyz/chai/README.md

 - `NO_CACHE`: When set to true, deletes temporary files after processing.

 > [!NOTE]
-> The flag `NO_CACHE` does not mean that files will not get downloaded to your local
+> The flag NO_CACHE does not mean that files will not get downloaded to your local
+> storage (specifically, the ./data directory).
+It only means that we'll
-> storage, just that we'll delete the files once we're done with them
+> delete these temporary files from ./data once we're done processing them.

 These arguments are all configurable in the `docker-compose.yml` file.